maesierra/japo/README.md

 - Kanji tool to show kanji information (strokes, readings, related words) supporting different kanji catalogs.
 - Kanji test generation.

-Japo is baesd on the tools developed by [maesierra](https://github.com/maesierra) while she was learning Japanese.
+Japo is based on the tools developed by [maesierra](https://github.com/maesierra) while she was learning Japanese.

 The current beta contains only the Kanji Catalog plus an Spanish Database.
 Next steps will be: